The spectral gap for transfer operators of torus extensions over expanding maps: Introduction.

-The main technique we use in this paper is the semiclassical analysis method, inspired by Faure \cite{MR2785978} and other related works.
+The main technique we use in this paper is the semiclassical analysis, inspired by Faure \cite{MR2785978} and other related works.
 A key ingredient in our analysis is that we introduce non-standard Sobolev spaces associated with dynamical weights.
 Although equivalent to the standard ones, these spaces are much more effective in extracting the spectral properties of the Koopman operator $\hF$ and its decompositions $\{\hF_\bnu\}_{\bnu\in \ZZ^\ell}$.
-In fact, we convert each $\hF_\bnu^n$ by unitary conjugation into a pseudo-differential operator, whose symbol provides an upper bound for the operator norm of $\hF_\bnu^n$.
+In fact, we convert each $\hF_\bnu^n$ by unitary conjugation into a new operator $\wQ_{\bnu, n}$ such that $\wQ_{\bnu, n}^*\wQ_{\bnu, n}$ is a pseudo-differential operator, whose symbol provides an upper bound for the operator norm of $\hF_\bnu^n$.
 Moreover, we prove directly that the rotation vector $\tau(x)$ is not an essential coboundary if and only if those upper bounds vanish uniformly exponentially fast as $n\to \infty$ for all high frequencies $\bnu$, from which we conclude that $\hF$ has spectral gap.
-We remark that our approach bypasses the captive conditions, and has no dimension restrictions on either the base or the fiber.
+We remark that our approach bypasses the captive conditions, and has no dimension restrictions to either the base or the fiber.

 This paper is organized as the following.
 The setting and statements of results are given in Section~1.
 In Section~2 we introduce some notions and results from classical and semiclassical analysis, including Fourier transform, Sobolev spaces, Pseudo-differential operators, Fourier Integral Operators, Egorov's Theorem, and $L^2$-continuity theorems.
 This section is not necessary for the reader who is familar with the theory.
-We prove the theorems of the paper in Section~3 based on Proposition~\ref{Pprop1} and ~\ref{Pprop2}, which give the spectral radius of the Koopman operator, the dual operator of the transfer operator.
-The propositions are proved in Section~4, using classical and semiclassical analysis.
+We prove the theorems of the paper in Section~3 based on Proposition~\ref{Pprop1} and ~\ref{Pprop2}, which provides the spectral properties of the Koopman operator and its decompositions.
+These two propositions are proved in Section~4, using the classical and semiclassical analysis.
 A key estimates in the proof, stated in Lemma~\ref{Lmain estmt}, is postponed in Section~5.\\

-Acknowledgement: We would like to thank the referees for numerous suggestions and comments on an earlier version of this paper.
-We would also like to thank Sheldon Newhouse, Zhenqi (Jenny) Wang and Zhengfang Zhou for their useful suggestions.
+Acknowledgement: We would like to thank Sheldon Newhouse, Zhenqi (Jenny) Wang and Zhengfang Zhou for their useful suggestions.
+We would also like to thank the anonymous referee for helpful comments.